zuiderkwast/aadeque/README.md

 aadeque
 =======

-Another array deque.
+Another array deque

 Overview
 --------

-An array deque is a dymaic array with fast insertion and deletion in both ends.
+An array deque is a dynamic array with fast insertion and deletion in both ends.

-It can be used much like a dynamic array, likewise as a FIFO queue.
+It can be used much like a dynamic array and as a FIFO queue.
 It is implemented as a circular buffer that grows and shrinks automatically.
-This is developed as the built-in array type for a language I'm working on.
+This is developed as part of the runtime for a language I'm working on.

 The implementation consists of a single `.h` file of standard C code.
 It compiles cleanly with `-Wall -pedantic`.
 All functions are small and declared
 `static inline`.
-This design has the benefit that it's easy to use (just include one file) and that any unused functions will not take up space in the executable.
+This design has the benefit that it's easy to use (just one fileto include) and that any unused functions will not take up space in the executable.
 This design also allows tweaking, by defining some macros.
 See *Tweaking macros* below.